 How to End

 Mercy’s Blaster is best used when cornered due to its low 20 damage and slow fire rate.
 Though this is the case, the blaster has pinpoint accuracy.
 This means Mercy can destroy a Torbjörn turret from out of its range.
 But players shouldn’t be afraid to use it in fights too if the team can temporarily go without healing.
-During Mercy’s ultimate ability, Valkyrie the Blaster has infinite ammo. o chase down that problem Pharah or scare that Widow off the high ground if you’re brave enough.
+During Mercy’s ultimate ability, Valkyrie the Blaster has infinite ammo.
+Go chase down that problem Pharah or scare that Widow off the high ground if possible.

 As much as the Overwatch community hates it, Pharmercy (Pharah/Mercy combo) is a huge threat.
 With a 30% boost to Pharah’s rockets and the ability to lock on and fly for support, Pharahmercy can easily take down heroes with high health or destroy shields.

 Throughout the years of Overwatch’s release, Mercy was viewed as one of the easiest Support heroes to play.
 But these tricks and strategies show that this may not be the case.
 There is always something new to learn, no matter what Skill Rating players may be.
 Overwatch’s Mercy is a support hero boasting tricky moves, providing depth to who most think is an easy hero.